 Never allow your infant or toddler to fall asleep with a bottle containing milk, formula, fruit juices or sweetened liquid.
-It you need to put them to bed with a bottle …use water.
+If you need to put them to bed with a bottle, use water.

 Don’t dip a pacifier in sugar or honey.
 If your infant or toddler needs comfort between regular feedings or at bedtime, give them a clean pacifier to bottle with plain water in it.

-The bacteria from your mouth can pass to your baby’s mouth, So part of taking care your newborns mouth is caring for your own oral health.
+The bacteria from your mouth can pass to your baby’s mouth.
+So part of taking care of your newborn’s mouth is caring for your oral health too.
 You can find articles for or against cleaning the pacifier in your mouth before putting it back in your baby’s mouth.
 I do not recommend it.
-Yet, I have done it, desperate times and all, you need to do what is right for you…no judgment here.
+I have done it, desperate times and all; you need to do what is right for you…no judgment here.

 Begin brushing your child’s teeth with a little water soon as the first to appears in your baby’s mouth.
-It is ok to use a smear of toothpaste.
-My daughter did not like toothpaste so I did not use any until she was three.
-It had to be watermelon which was very hard to find. so we used very little or none at all.
+Using a smear of toothpaste is ok.
+My daughter did not like toothpaste, so I did not use any until she was three.
+It had to be watermelon which was very hard to find.
+So we used very little or none at all.
 Whatever it takes to get the job done.